Bourses play nice cop to head off speed-trade rules

-The London Stock Exchange Group (LSE.L), Deutsche Boerse (DB1Gn.DE) and Nasdaq OMX (NDAQ.O) have all recently announced fines to cut out speculative trading in high volumes that some of the speed traders engage in.
+The London Stock Exchange Group, Deutsche Boerse and Nasdaq OMX have all recently announced fines to cut out speculative trading in high volumes that some of the speed traders engage in.

 The trading firms use powerful computers to churn out thousands of proposed trades, or orders, in fractions of a second, a practice critics say has caused detrimental market crashes and can give rise to market abuse.